-- The appeal papers are complete and self-contained; i.e. can the Tribunal easily understand how the planning decision was reached, the appellants' reasons for appealing the decision and why the Development & Planning Authority is resisting the appeal? - The relevant planning policies and issues are clear, i.e. can the Tribunal clearly understand the issues by reading the appeal papers and visiting the site? - There is no an over-riding public interest. - No third party representations objecting to the development were received by the Development & Planning Authority. - There are no disputes as to the facts. - There are no novel legal issues. - The planning application required the preparation of an Environmental Impact Assessment.
+- The appeal papers are complete and self-contained; i.e. can the Tribunal easily understand how the planning decision was reached, the appellants' reasons for appealing the decision and why the Authority is resisting the appeal?; - The relevant planning policies and issues are clear, i.e. can the Tribunal clearly understand the issues by reading the appeal papers and visiting the site?; - There is no an over-riding public interest; - No third party representations objecting to the development were received by the Authority; - There are no disputes as to the facts; - There are no novel legal issues; or - The planning application did not require the preparation of an Environmental Impact Assessment.

 If any of the above factors are present the Chairman may refuse the request for the appeal to be dealt with by Written Representations and require that a Public Hearing be held.
-The Chairman will write to the appellant and the Development & Planning Authority setting out his reasons.
+The Chairman will write to the appellant and the Authority setting out his reasons.